seemslegit42/aevonos/docs/DATABASE.md

     -   `name`: The user-defined name of the workspace.
     -   `ownerId`: A foreign key to the `User` who owns the workspace.
     -   `planTier`: (`Apprentice`, `Artisan`, `Priesthood`) - The current subscription plan.
-    -   `credits`: The current balance of ΞCredits.
+    -   `credits`: The current balance of spendable ΞCredits.
+    -   `potential`: The current balance of non-spendable Potential (Φ), accrued during the "Age of Ascension."
     -   `agentActionsUsed`: A counter for the number of agent actions consumed in the current billing cycle.
     -   `unlockedAppIds`: An array of strings containing the IDs of purchased Micro-Apps from The Armory.
 -   **Relations**: A workspace has one owner (`User`), multiple members (`User`), and contains all other data models like `Agent`, `Contact`, `SecurityAlert`, etc.